ms/buildtogether.tech/conflict/index.md

 Escalate as soon as there's a second offense.
 :   People who don't have good intentions count on us giving them one last
     chance after another until the project is finished and they can go suck the life out of their next victim.  *Don't fall into this trap.* If someone stole your laptop, you would report it right away.
-If someone steals time, it's foolish to give them a chance to do it again and again.
+If someone steals your time, it's foolish to give them a chance to do it again and again.

 In a course project, "escalation" means "taking the issue to the instructor".
 Of course, they have probably had dozens of students complain to them over the years about teammates not doing their share, and it isn't uncommon to have both halves of a pair say that they're doing all the work.
-(This is yet another reason to use version control: it makes it easy to check who's actually written what.)
-In order to get them to take us seriously and help us fix our problem, we should send them an email signed by several people that describes the problem and the steps we have already taken to resolve it.
+(This is yet another reason to use version control: as described in <span x="git-solo"/>, it makes it easy to check who's actually written what.)
+In order to get them to take you seriously and help you fix the problem, you should send them an email signed by several people that describes what's happened and the steps already taken.
 Make sure the offender gets a copy as well, and ask the instructor to arrange a meeting to resolve the issue.

 One technique your instructor may ask you to use in a meeting of this kind is
-<span g="active_listening">active listening</span>.
-When one person makes a
+<span g="active_listening" i="active listening">active listening</span>.
+When
-point, the person on the other side of the issue explains it back to them, as in, "So what I think Igor is saying is…" This confirms that the second person has actually paid attention to what the first person said.
+one person makes a point, the person on the other side of the issue explains it back to them, as in, "So what I think Igor is saying is…" This confirms that the second person has actually paid attention to what the first person said.
 It can also defuse a lot of tension, since explaining your position back to you clearly forces the other person to see the world through your eyes, if only for a few moments.

 <div class="callout" markdown="1">

 ### Hitchhikers

-<span g="hitchhiker">Hitchhikers</span> who show up but never actually do
+<span g="hitchhiker" i="hitchhiker">Hitchhikers</span> who show up but never
-anything are particularly difficult to manage, in part because they are usually very good at appearing reasonable.
-They will nod as we present our case, then say, "Well, yes, but…" and list a bunch of minor exceptions or cases where others on the team have also fallen short of expectations.
+actually do anything are particularly difficult to manage, in part because they are usually very good at appearing reasonable.
+They will nod as you present our case, then say, "Well, yes, but…" and list a bunch of minor exceptions or cases where others on the team have also fallen short of expectations.
 Tracking progress and contributions is essential for handling them.
-If we can't back up our complaint, our instructor will likely be left with the impression that the whole team is dysfunctional.
+If you can't back up your complaint, the instructor may be left with the impression that the whole team is dysfunctional.

 </div>

+Finally, it's important to recognize that good principles sometimes conflict
+<cite>Berlin2000</cite>.
+For example, suppose that a student has a medically
+diagnosed attention disorder that requires them to talk to themselves quite loudly while programming in order to stay focused, but other members of their team find this very distracting.
+Asking the student in question to program somewhere else would be punishing them for something they can't control, while asking everyone else to put on headphones would make their interaction more difficult and their work less fun.
+There might not be a solution that satisfies everyone; in such cases, the best guide is to do the kindest thing possible.

 ## Escalation

-What can we do if conflict becomes more personal and heated?
+What can you do if <span i="conflict (interpersonal)!escalating">conflict</span>
+becomes more personal and heated?

 1. Be short, simple, and firm.